Table of Contents

 Estate Planning Strategies for Medicaid

-There are a variety of estate planning techniques that can be utilized to protect assets for family as inheritance.
-However, several of these options, as mentioned previously, violate Medicaid’s look back period, which means they must be implemented well in advance of the need for long term care Medicaid.
-Furthermore, some of these strategies may not be allowed in all states.
+There are a variety of Estate Planning techniques that can be utilized to protect assets for family as inheritance.
+Several of these options violate Medicaid’s Look-Back Period and should be implemented well in advance of the need for long-term care Medicaid.
+Not all of these strategies are permitted in all states.

 Medicaid Asset Protection Trusts (MAPTs)

-MAPTs offer a way to turn non-exempt (countable) assets into non-countable assets for Medicaid qualification purposes and also serves to protect the home from Medicaid’s estate recovery program (MERP).
+MAPTs offer a way to turn non-exempt (countable) assets into non-countable assets for Medicaid qualification purposes.
+They also serve to protect the home from Medicaid’s Estate Recovery Program (MERP).
 Remember, via MERP, the state attempts to collect reimbursement for long-term care expenses it paid for a former Medicaid beneficiary who has passed away.

-With a MAPT trust, the trustmaker’s assets, including his / her home, are transferred to the trust and a trustee (person who manages the trust) and beneficiary (person who inherits the trust after the trustmaker’s passing) are named.
+With a MAPT, the trustmaker’s assets, including their home, are transferred to the trust and a trustee and beneficiary are named.
+The trustee manages the trust and the beneficiary inherits the trust after the trustmaker’s death.
 The trust must be irrevocable, which means a trustmaker cannot make changes to or cancel the trust.
-Furthermore, funds in the trust cannot be used on the trustmaker.
-While the assets in the trust no longer belong to the trustmaker, he / she can continue to live in his / her home until death.
-Please note that this estate planning strategy violates Medicaid’s look back rule.
+Trust funds cannot be used on the trustmaker.
+While the assets in the trust no longer belong to the trustmaker, they can continue to live in their home until death.
+This Estate Planning strategy violates Medicaid’s Look-Back Rule.

 Modern Half a Loaf Strategy

-With this planning strategy, one calculates the total amount of his / her “excess” assets (countable assets over Medicaid’s asset limit) and then gives approximately half of the assets to relatives or other loved ones.
+With this planning strategy, one calculates the total amount of their “excess” assets (countable assets over Medicaid’s asset limit) and then gives approximately half of the assets to relatives or other loved ones.
 With the remaining “excess” assets, a short-term annuity is purchased.
-(An annuity is a financial contract between the purchaser and an insurance company in which a lump sum of money, essentially assets, is converted into an income stream.
-Learn more about Medicaid compliant annuities here.)
+This is a financial contract between the purchaser and an insurance company in which a lump sum of money, essentially assets, is converted into an income stream.
+More on Medicaid-Compliant Annuities.

-Since the individual no longer has assets over Medicaid’s limit, he / she should apply for Medicaid, but expect to be penalized with a disqualification period for gifting assets.
-While the Medicaid half a loaf strategy violates the look back period (specifically, the gifting of assets), the income from the annuity is intended to cover the cost of long term care during the penalization period.
+Since the individual no longer has assets over Medicaid’s limit, they should apply for Medicaid, but expect to be penalized with a disqualification period for gifting assets.
+While the Medicaid Half a Loaf strategy violates the Look-Back Period (specifically, the gifting of assets), the income from the annuity is intended to cover the cost of long-term care during the Penalty Period.

-Spousal refusal, which is only practiced in New York and Florida, is the refusal of a non-applicant spouse (also called a community spouse) to help cover the cost of long term care for his / her applicant spouse.
-Legally, spouses are required to support each other financially, but even so, Medicaid is unable to refuse long term care on the basis of one’s spouse refusing to provide financial assistance.
-Additionally, per federal Medicaid law, community spouses have the right to keep their assets and refuse to use them to support their applicant spouses.
+Spousal Refusal, which is only practiced in New York, Ohio, Rhode Island, and Florida, is the refusal of a non-applicant spouse (also called a community spouse) to help cover the cost of long-term care for their applicant spouse.
+Legally, spouses are required to financially support each other, but even so, Medicaid is unable to refuse long-term care on the basis of one’s spouse refusing to provide financial assistance.
+Per federal Medicaid law, if the non-applicant spouse refuses to help pay for care, their assets cannot be considered in determining Medicaid eligibility for their spouse.

-With this estate planning strategy, assets over Medicaid’s asset limit are transferred from the Medicaid applicant to the non-applicant spouse.
-(This does not violate Medicaid’s look back rule, as spouses are able to transfer assets between each other without penalty).
-There is, however, some risk that the Medicaid agency will sue the non-applicant spouse for refusal to make his / her assets available to help cover the applicant spouse’s cost of long term care.
+With this Estate Planning strategy, assets over Medicaid’s asset limit are transferred from the Medicaid applicant to the non-applicant spouse.
+This does not violate Medicaid’s Look-Back Rule, as spouses are able to transfer assets between each other without penalty.
+There is, however, some risk that the Medicaid agency will sue the non-applicant spouse for refusal to make their assets available to help cover the applicant spouse’s cost of long-term care.

-Medicaid divorce is the legal ending of a marriage when one spouse requires Medicaid long term care.
-This estate planning technique is intended to prevent a couple from spending nearly all their assets on care costs, and instead, protects a higher amount of assets for a non-applicant spouse.
-Medicaid divorce is no longer as common as it was once due to spousal impoverishment rules, which are intended to prevent non-applicant spouses of long term care Medicaid applicants from becoming poverty stricken in order for their spouses to become Medicaid eligible.
-Generally, Medicaid divorce is not necessary or advisable, but in some cases may be a preferred strategy.
-More.
+Medicaid Divorce is the legal ending of a marriage when one spouse requires Medicaid long-term care.
+This Estate Planning technique is intended to prevent a couple from spending nearly all their assets on care costs, and instead, protects a higher amount of assets for a non-applicant spouse.
+Medicaid Divorce is no longer as common due to Spousal Impoverishment Rules.
+These rules are intended to prevent non-applicant spouses of long-term care Medicaid applicants from becoming poverty stricken in order for their spouses to become Medicaid-eligible.
+Generally, Medicaid Divorce is not necessary or advisable, but in some cases it may be a preferred strategy.

-In addition to the strategies mentioned above, one could outright gift assets to loved ones.
-However, it is extremely important that this be done well in advance of the projected need of long term care Medicaid.
-This is because gifting countable assets is in violation of Medicaid’s look back rule.
+One could outright gift assets to loved ones.
+If this course of action is taken, it is extremely important that this be done well in advance of the projected need for long-term care Medicaid.
+This is because gifting countable assets is in violation of Medicaid’s Look-Back Rule.

 Who Provides Medicaid Estate Planning Services?

-While one might think an estate planning attorney is needed to implement estate planning strategies for Medicaid planning, this is not true.
-In addition to estate planning attorneys, some eldercare financial advisors, as well as some Medicaid planners provide Medicaid estate planning services.
-However, there are pros and cons with working with all of these professionals.
+While one might think an Estate Planning Attorney is needed to implement Estate Planning strategies for Medicaid Planning, this is not true.
+In addition to Estate Planning Attorneys, some Eldercare Financial Advisors and Medicaid Planners provide Medicaid Estate Planning services.
+There are pros and cons of working with any of these professionals.

 Estate Planning Attorneys

-Estate planning attorneys main focus is on one’s estate, managing and preserving it, and implementing planning strategies to minimize taxes beneficiaries will have to pay.
-Although they may have some knowledge surrounding Medicaid’s eligibility criteria, look back rules, and Medicaid-compliant estate planning strategies, their knowledge is generally more limited than that of a professional Medicaid planner.
-Stated differently, the main focus of an estate planning attorney is not Medicaid planning.
+The main focus of Estate Planning Attorneys is on managing and preserving one’s estate and implementing planning strategies to minimize the amount of taxes beneficiaries will have to pay.
+Although they may have some knowledge surrounding Medicaid’s eligibility criteria, Look-Back Rules, and Medicaid-compliant Estate Planning strategies, their knowledge is generally more limited than that of a Professional Medicaid Planner.
+Stated differently, the main focus of an Estate Planning Attorney is not Medicaid Planning.

-Medicaid planners are extremely knowledgeable when it comes to all things Medicaid related.
-They help clients in restructuring their income and assets in order to meet the financial requirements and gain eligibility.
-Furthermore, they can assist persons in planning techniques that preserve assets for family as inheritance, as well as protect one’s home from Medicaid’s estate recovery program.
-That said, unlike estate planning attorneys, Medicaid planners do not do advanced estate planning.
-However, it is not uncommon for a professional Medicaid planner to work closely with an estate planning attorney in certain situations.
+Medicaid Planners are extremely knowledgeable when it comes to all things Medicaid related.
+They help clients restructure their income and assets to meet the financial requirements and gain eligibility.
+They assist persons in planning techniques that preserve assets for family as inheritance, as well as protect one’s home from Medicaid’s Estate Recovery Program.
+Unlike Estate Planning Attorneys, Medicaid Planners do not do advanced Estate Planning.
+However, Professional Medicaid Planners work closely with Estate Planning Attorneys in certain situations.